- Public Law - welfare, discrimination, local government, community care, housing

 - Education Law

 Sarah's experience covers the appellate courts at all levels including the Supreme Court as well as planning inquiries.
 She specialises in High Court work acting for claimants and public bodies alike.
 Notable clients of hers include the Equalities and Human Rights Commission, Mayor of London and a number of London Boroughs.

-As a member of the Attorney General's C Panel Sarah is regularly instructed by the Government.
+As a member of the Attorney General's Panel Sarah is regularly instructed by the Government.
 Sarah is a member of the EHRC Panel of Counsel.
 She is committed to publicly funded work and in appropriate cases acts pro bono.